 Dedicated polling period (DPP)

+DPP starts when the coordinator sends the first Poll element.
 During the dedicated polling period, each device is required to respond to a Poll element received from a coordinator.

-When polled by the coordinator, a device replies with a frame carrying Poll Response element to the coordinator to announce its availability and append data frames if any are queued.
-The device shall transmit only one MPDU.
-The ACK for any data frame may "piggyback" on the transmission of any management or data frame.
+When polled by the coordinator, a device replies with a frame carrying Poll Response element to the coordinator to announce its availability and append one data frame if any are queued.
 If a frame is not acknowledged, retransmission of the frame will be rescheduled by the coordinator.
-If a polled device does not have any data or ACK to transmit, it simply ignores the polling request.
 The coordinator will stop polling a device provided it does not receive any response from the device for more than aMacPollTimeout.
-An example of the process is given in Figure 16.
+An example of the process is given in Figure 17.

-Figure 16 Example of dedicated polling period
+Figure 17 Example of dedicated polling period